fivetran/dbt_iterable/README.md

 ### Deprecating `CAMPAIGN_SUPRESSION_LIST_HISTORY` table

-Originally, the connector schema misspelled the `CAMPAIGN_SUPPRESSION_LIST_HISTORY` table as `CAMPAIGN_SUPRESSION_LIST_HISTORY` (note the singular `P`).
-As of June 2021, the misspelled table will be phased out and replaced with a table with the correct spelling.
+The Iterable connector schema misspelled the `CAMPAIGN_SUPPRESSION_LIST_HISTORY` table as `CAMPAIGN_SUPRESSION_LIST_HISTORY` (note the singular `P`).
+Fivetran will deprecate the misspelled table by June 2021 and replace it with a new table with the correct name.

-Connectors set up after June 2021 will have the _new correct spelling_, and pre-existing connectors will contain both for a limited time, after which Fivetran will no longer support syncing the old table, `CAMPAIGN_SUPRESSION_LIST_HISTORY`.
+New connectors set up after June 2021 will have only the new table (`CAMPAIGN_SUPPRESSION_LIST_HISTORY`), and pre-existing connectors will contain both tables for a limited time.
+Fivetran will stop syncing the old `CAMPAIGN_SUPRESSION_LIST_HISTORY` table.

-Thus, by default, this package refers to the _new spelling_ (`CAMPAIGN_SUPPRESSION_LIST_HISTORY`).
+By default, this package refers to the new table (`CAMPAIGN_SUPPRESSION_LIST_HISTORY`).
 To change this so that the package works with the old misspelled source table, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml